-Wilmington Ballet Academy of the Dance is a non-profit organization dedicated to the enrichment of the Wilmington community.
-It’s mission is to provide high quality arts education and performance opportunities to children and adults of all backgrounds.
+Wilmington Ballet is a non-profit organization dedicated to the enrichment of the community.
+Its mission is to provide high quality ballet education and performance opportunities to children and adults.